 What are these apps?

 The WhatsApp web and desktop apps are an extension of your smartphone.
-They mirror all the conversations and messages you have on the WhatsApp app on your phone and allows you to see them all and reply to them all on your PC or Mac using your computer's keyboard instead of the keyboard on your smartphone.
+They mirror all the conversations and messages you have on the WhatsApp app on your phone and allow you to see them all and reply to them all on your PC or Mac using your computer's keyboard instead of the keyboard on your smartphone.

 You can see exactly what is going on in your WhatsApp world while working on a Word document or replying to an email, without needing to take your smartphone out of your pocket.